DataDog/hiring-engineers/walkthrough.md

 https://app.datadoghq.com/account/settings#api

-Run the following commands to export your keys as environment variables.
+Run the following commands to export your keys and credentials as environment variables.
+This is safer than storing sensitive information in your code or text files!

 ```bash
 export DD_API_KEY=YOURAPIKEYHERE